alelievr/THE_FUTURE/README.md

 # THE_FUTURE

-Network program to render concurently shaders on multiple clients.
+Network program to render synchronously shaders on multiple clients with a sever as controller.
+It was used dring the Artistik Rezo party in 42 as animation in the e1 cluster.

 ## Installation
 ### Linux